erikarasnick/ecat/cran-comments.md

       R  22.0Mb

-  The data contained in sysdata.rda is required to estimate model predictors, which is essential to the main funtion of the package.
+  The data contained in sysdata.rda is required to estimate model predictors, which is essential to the main function of the package.

 * This is my first submission.